Why Microfilm, micrographics and microforms?

 There are a number of lower volume digital microfilm Reader / Printer / Scanners – which are the digital alternative to the now obsolete analogue reader / printer – available from a few manufacturers that will allow you to do this yourself or through a cooperative effort or with a like organisation.

-Digital Scanning & Microfilm Equipment – DS & ME as the Australasian Distributors of the e-ImageData range of digital microfilm, micrographic and microform reader / printers and scanners – which are the digital alternative to the now obsolete analogue reader / printer – we may be able to assist you with your project.
+Digital Scanning & Microfilm Equipment – DS & ME as the Australasian Distributors of a range of Digital Microfilm, micrographic and microform readers / viewers / scanners and printers – which are the digital alternative to the now obsolete analogue reader / printer – we may be able to assist you with your project.

 A visit to our Equipment page may be of interest if you wish to carry out a digitisation project from microfilm, microfiche, aperture cards or jackets.